joelsikkink/Speedrun-Central/README.md

   -Created speedrun submission form

   -Created forums landing page

+  -Will be working on admin dashboard/landing page

+  -Will be working further on Forums page

 ## Jhun:

   -Worked on landing page

   -Created game page 1

+  -Will be working on User landing page

+  -Will be working on per-user profile pages

 ## Cade:

   -Created games list page

+  -Will be working on separate game pages

+  -Will be working on code security audit
 # For further details on work completed and pending, please reference the "Issues" tab on Github.